 A new year and another new New Year’s Honours List… but the same old broken, class-ridden, often corrupt way of acknowledging personal contribution to the nation.

-Last week, in the wake of its continuing allegations that Prince Charles’ staff were complicit in dishing out honours, the Sunday Times published its own New Year’s honours list.
-It was a stab at honouring those who have served the nation in ways deserving of recognition – one based on pure merit, albeit from the paper’s own view point.
+In the wake of its continuing allegations that Prince Charles’ staff were complicit in dishing out honours, the Sunday Times has continued to publish its own New Year’s honours list.
+A stab at honouring those who have served the nation in ways deserving of recognition – one based on pure merit, albeit from the paper’s own view point.
+This year it singled out the Post Office scandal campaigning hero, Alan Bates, as someone acutely deserving of an honour.
+Hear, hear!

 The Sunday Times’ theme deserves a national focus because the time has long since passed when the honours system has required a top to toe revamp.
 Shrouded in mystery and nudges and winks, despite recent attempts to make it more transparent, the current system continues to reek of the dark hand of privilege and undue favour.